Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Overview

-In this course, you'll solve delightful geometry puzzles and build a solid foundation of skills for problem-solving with angles, triangles, and polygons.
-You'll also improve your visual intuition and learn how to come up with clever, creative solutions to tough challenges.
+In this course, you'll solve delightful geometry puzzles and build a solid foundation of skills for problem-solving with angles, triangles, polygons, and circles.
+You'll learn how to come up with clever, creative solutions to tough challenges and explore a wide range of theorems.

 This course is the perfect place to start (or continue) your exploration of geometry if you know how to measure angles and calculate the areas of rectangles, circles, and triangles; and want to learn the next level of geometric problem-solving techniques.